ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 The pet shop website we built is based on the two main objectives of the pet shop owner to manage the pet data in the back office and to showcase the pets.
 Accordingly, the website will attempt to implement the following requirements.

-- Add back office pet data including: name, species, sale status, personality tag
+- Add back-office pet data including name, species, sale status, personality tag

 - Modify the current sale status of pets: available, pending, sold